Welcome to Excipia, a service platform dedicated to excipient composition and quality.

-Being active for more than 20 years in formulation development learned us that the limited information on an excipient Certificate of Analysis often falls short in explaining observed formulation characteristics or in appointing product specific FRCs.
+Being active for 25 years in pharmaceutical formulation development has learned us that the limited information on an pharma excipient Certificate of Analysis often falls short in explaining observed formulation characteristics or in appointing product specific FRCs.
 So there must be more to it,….

-In the past decade analytical scientists of Excipia have worked hard to set up unique analytical and physicochemical methods with ingenious sample preparation techniques and successfully filled this knowledge gap for a broad variety of excipients.
+In the past 15 years analytical scientists of Excipia have worked hard to set up unique analytical and physicochemical methods with ingenious sample preparation techniques and successfully filled this knowledge gap for a broad variety of pharma excipients.
 For some excipients, up to one hundred unique batches of different grades and suppliers were analyzed to compile a knowledge database.

 Excipia offers fast and flexible hands-on solutions and troubleshooting services to pharmaceutical drug companies and excipient manufacturers that are encountering challenges such as: